nvieco26/nvieco26/README.md

 # nico's readme
-## this is the readme for my school account.
+#### this is the readme for my school account.
-### i'm in **9th grade** and i'm from Washington, DC. here's an image of the Capitol which is a landmark there.
+#### i'm in **9th grade** and i'm from Washington, DC. here's an image of the Capitol which is a landmark there.
 ![TAM_0202-81297ba1c3fe4922bcf72bc9ad61120b](https://user-images.githubusercontent.com/112539079/188311074-e0a9f414-702c-4a31-bc4a-858f9455024f.jpg)

 #### i also like to play video games and draw in my free time, a game I recently finished and liked is called OMORI
+#### here is the link for the game: (https://store.steampowered.com/app/1150690/OMORI/)
+#### some other things about me:
+1. i have a dog
+2. i have read *Animal Farm* by George Orwell
+3. i also like to read (mostly comics)
+>here is a random blockquote that i have to add to have the right amount of format types
 <!--
 **nvieco26/nvieco26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.